 However, after moving to France and switching to the Mediterranean diet, I lost over 40 pounds within 24 months.
 I have now maintained my current weight at 150 lbs.

 In comparison to the Mediterranean countries of France, North Africa, Spain, Greece and Southern France we eat, and indeed, often overeat, as a basic need.

 In addition, looking back at the Mediterranean cuisine, I found it fresh, tasty and fun.
-Furthermore, this includes the way in which food is prepared, served, shared and enjoyed which is very different to the US and Western philosophy.

 Why is the Mediterranean Diet so Healthy?

 What I like the most about a mediterranean-style diet is that it helps ward off heart disease.
-Indeed, along with the Dash diet, the Mediterranean diet is medically acclaimed as heart healthy.

 In the past, I was mind-boggled by the tremendous array of weight-loss diet plans, weight loss pills and supplements, programs and aids on the market.